Deshraj-Tiwari-Official/dotfiles/zsh/README.md

 # After Install
 Some important things to remind you:
-- cd COMMAND uses Zoxide
+- cd = zoxide
-- cdi launches an interactive zoxide window using the fzf (fuzzyfinder)
+- cdi = zoxide (interactive)
-- you can zoxide edit to remove, increment or decrement a path, and zoxide add to add a new one without going in the directory
+- yy = yazi
-- check out the aliases set in the .zshrc XD
+- Check out the aliases set as well in the .zshrc file_